uberswe/goplugins/readme.md

 I created this project to test the performance of go plugins.

-To build the plugin run the folowing
+To build the plugin run the following
 ```bash
 go build -buildmode=plugin -o plugin.so plugin/main.go
 ```